Managing backups in Yandex Managed Service for Valkey™

 tlsEnabled: Support for encrypted TLS connections to the cluster,trueorfalse.Warning

-You can only enable connection encryption when creating a new cluster.
-You cannot disable encryption for a cluster that it is enabled for.
+You can enable encrypted connections only when creating a new cluster.
+You cannot disable encryption for an existing cluster.

 -